A Local’s Guide to the Best Italian Restaurants in Providence

 Capriccio Providence

-Capriccio is known for its classic veal dishes, but I would also recommend classic dishes such as Clams Capriccio or the Escargot.
-I’m also a huge fan of the Dover Sole with the table side preparation.
+Capriccio is known for its veal dishes, but I would also recommend classic dishes such as Clams Capriccio or the Escargot.
+I’m also a fan of the Dover Sole with the table side preparation.

 Pane e Vino